oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 ### Add Your First `allow()` Rule

-For our first foray into writing a policy, we're going to use Polar, Oso's declarative programming language, to add a rule that prevents banned users from creating new bears.
+For our first foray into writing a policy, we're going to use Polar to add a rule that prevents banned users from creating new bears.

 Open up `app/policy.polar` and add the following rule: